wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 There are some plug-ins that do something similar, but this one wants to focus on giving the administrator the possibility to add all fields needed, on the rules that can be defined for each field, and in giving the possibility to both administration and the user to change the data inserted.

-The plug-in adds two new menu voices in the admin for the administrator and two for users.

-Two new menus are:

-WordPress:
-    1. "Users -> A&U Extended" - lets you show users lists with the new fields that are created
-    2. "Settings -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.

-Wordpress MU:
-    1. "Site Admin -> Users Extended" - lets you show users lists with the new fields that are created
-    2. "Site Admin -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.

-Rules are:

-    * min/exact/max length admitted
-	[only for text, textarea, textarea-rich, password, picture, picture-url, avatar]

-    * field can be empty
-	[only for text, textarea, textarea-rich, password, picture, picture-url, dropdown, avatar]

-    * check for e-mail address syntax
-	[only for text, textarea, textarea-rich, password]

-    * field can be modified after the registration [only for text, textarea, textarea-rich, password, picture, picture-url, checkbox, radio, dropdown, avatar] [for radio and checkbox 'edit_only_if_empty' has no effects and 'edit_only_by_admin_or_if_empty' has the same effect as edit_only_by_admin]

-    * field equal to some value (for example accept terms and conditions) [all except avatar by default set to 512]

-      * equal to can be or not case sensitive
-	[only for text, textarea, textarea-rich, password, dropdown]

-    * field can be hidden during registration
-	[all]

-    * field can be hidden in user's profile
-	[all]

-    * field can be hidden in A&U Extended page
-	[all]

-New fields will be visible in the profile and in the registration.

 As for now the plug-in supports:
  * text
  * textarea